singhjaspreetb/aivoiceassistant/README.md

 <h5>Help Command</h5>

 <p>
-i can help to do lot many things like...<br>
+i can solve your simple math problems, i can tell corona precautions for you or for other also by their photo, i can help to do lot many things like...<br>
 i can give answer of of your all question,<br>
 i can analyze you and able to tell yourr̥ emotion, gender, age or race,<br>